onap/portal-ng-bff/README.md

 ## GitHub Enterprise support

-- Direct-URL mode accepts enterprise GitHub hosts when you set ALLOW_GHE_URLS to "true".
+- Direct-URL mode accepts enterprise GitHub hosts when explicitly enabled.
+  Default: off (use github.com by default).
+Enable via the CLI flag --allow-ghe-urls or by setting ALLOW_GHE_URLS="true".
 - In GitHub Actions, this action works with GitHub Enterprise when the workflow runs in that enterprise environment and provides a valid GITHUB_TOKEN.
 For direct-URL runs outside Actions, ensure ORGANIZATION